Somebody asked me the following:

 A hand mic or a headset, or at least some headphones

-At the very least get some headphones so you can hear the signal very well.
+At the very least get some headphones so you can hear the audio well.
 It will help when aiming the antenna.
-You can hear the noise go down as the satellite comes in and when it’s stronger you can hear the crackle get worse, indicating to you that you need to adjust the antenna.
+You can hear the noise go down as the satellite first comes over the horizon, and throughout the pass you can easily hear any crackle or static, indicating you need to adjust the antenna.
 I use a handmic and headphones but some people prefer a headset.
 Use whatever you’re comfortable with.

 It should be noted I don’t mount my antenna on a tripod.
 If I did the setup would probably be very different and some of these recommendations wouldn’t be relevant.
 Some people prefer to hold the antenna and some prefer to mount it on something.
 Neither is right or wrong.
 Use what works for you.